yiemwa123/starter-hugo-academic/content/home/experience.md

     date_start: '2021-06-07'
     date_end: '2021-08-13'
     description: |2-
-        * Using Python to query and process commonsense knowledge concepts and generate questionanswer pairs from text for AISpy, an agent capable of playing “I Spy” games
+        * Used Python to query and process commonsense knowledge concepts and generate questionanswer pairs from text for AISpy, an agent capable of playing “I Spy” games
-        * Designing strategies for incorporating user feedback and formulating output in a way that is valuable to children when the system fails
+        * Designed strategies for incorporating user feedback and formulating output in a way that is valuable to children when the system fails

   - title: Undergraduate Research Assistant (Designing AI Lab)